PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-13 10:13:58
+Last updated: 2024-04-13 10:15:10
-Random Quote: Jane Goodall had to go to Africa to study the apes.
-I just had to go to dinner. - Sheldon Cooper
+Random Quote: The end is the beginning, and the beginning is the end -